-This National Park has found its place on the UNESCO World Heritage List, blessed as it is with the special natural beauty of a string of lakes and waterfalls.
+This National Park has earned its place on the UNESCO World Heritage List, blessed as it is with the special natural beauty of a string of gorgeous lakes and waterfalls.
 The opportunity to experience a unique moment in these natural galleries should not be missed.
-Dive into one of the ecologically best-preserved parts of Europe.
-Plitvice Lakes, the only natural site recognized by UNESCO.
+Step into one of the ecologically best-preserved parts of Europe.
+Plitvice Lakes, a natural site recognized by UNESCO.

 The national park is world-famous for its lakes arranged in cascades.
 Currently, 16 lakes can be seen from the surface.